katiehutc/ds3022-prefect/README.md

 2. fetch_messages: retrieves messages from the queue, deletes them, and saves them in project2messages.json.

 3. reassemble_message: sorts the messages by order number and writes the final assembled message to final_message.txt.

+For this project, Prefect was chosen for orchestration because it allows clear task definition, automatic logging, and easy management of dependencies.
+The pipeline is structured to poll the SQS queue, ensuring it only starts processing once messages are available.
+Tasks are separated into modular units—waiting for messages, fetching messages, and reassembling them—to make debugging and maintenance simpler.
+Intermediate messages are saved in a JSON file for traceability, while the final assembled message is output as plain text for readability.
+This design ensures reliability, clarity, and maintainability throughout the workflow.